By Elena Bruess

 Near the peaks of Mount Everest – towering some 5.6 miles above sea level – the ancient Khumbu Glacier is melting.

-Never before in the last 70 years has the massive ice rock melted more quickly than it is now.
+Never before in the last 70 years has the massive ice rock melted more quickly than at present.
 It is losing thickness at an unprecedented rate – about 131 feet in the last 10 to 15 years, to be exact.
 And the Nepali communities surrounding the Khumbu are feeling the consequences.

 The impact of the depleted glacier could eventually reduce access to freshwater for these areas and could hinder Nepali guides who are dependent on the tourism from Mount Everest.